About the Post-Doctoral Fellowship

 - Timeframe.
-A plan of how the research questions will be addressed throughout the proposed duration of the Research Associate appointment.
-Applicants should discuss how the tenure of this appointment will advance on-going research and include a plan of publication/dissemination of the results.
+A plan of how the research questions will be addressed throughout the proposed duration of the research.
+The expected results should be discussed, including milestones and expected dates of completion.
+Applicants should include a plan of publication/dissemination of the results.

 5. Facilities, equipment, and other resources.
 Describe the facilities that are required to do the research, including any specialized equipment that is not available in the Wiener Laboratory.
 Be specific about what resources you plan to use while at the Wiener Laboratory.
 If some experimental work will occur off-campus, explain how this will be achieved.

 6. Permits.
 Copies of permits(s) or letters from relevant authorities to study proposed materials, and copies of permission(s) from relevant excavation or project directors to study the proposed materials must be included in this application.

 7. Curriculum vitae including (in this order): Name and contact information; Educational history; Employment history; Short (50 word) description of research interests; Up to 5 publications related to current research; Up to 5 additional publications; Up to 10 presentations; and up to 250 words on relevant experience and other important activities (up to 250 words).